-These sexual misconduct offenses can result in steep penalties if you are convicted, so it could prove vital to hire a dedicated lawyer in Lincoln to help develop your defense.
+These sexual misconduct offenses can result in steep penalties if you are convicted, so it is crucial to hire a dedicated sex crime attorney in Lincoln as soon as possible to help develop your defense.

 Statutory rape laws are complex.
 The statutes generally ban sexual contact between adults and minors, but there are some important nuances to this offense that are important to understand.

-State law applies a “Romeo and Juliet” exception to these cases—which protects younger adults from criminal charges following consensual sexual acts with individuals close to their age.
-This exception shields any person aged 18 or younger from prosecution for statutory rape.
+State law applies a “Romeo and Juliet” exception to these cases which protects younger adults from criminal charges following consensual sexual acts with individuals close to their age.
+This exception shields any person aged 18 or younger from being prosecuted for statutory rape.

 Unfortunately, the “Romeo and Juliet” exemption does not apply to people 19 and over.
 It is also important to note that claiming a mistake of age is not a viable defense to statutory rape.
-The state can charge someone even when the minor actively misrepresented his or her age at the time.
-For more information about how these laws can impact your case, speak with a knowledgeable sex crimes attorney right away.
+The state can charge someone even when the minor actively misrepresented their age at the time of the event.
+For more information about how these laws can impact your case, speak with a knowledgeable sex crimes attorney at Berry Law right away.

 Sex crimes tend to hold a greater social stigma than any other criminal offense.
-Despite their serious nature, some charges for sexual misconduct result from false allegations.
-For example, mistaken identity may lead someone to accuse you instead of the true assailant.
+Despite their serious nature, some charges for sexual misconduct are based on false allegations.
+For example, mistaken identity may lead someone to accuse you of a sex crime instead of the true assailant.

-In situations such as these, our sex crimes attorneys can help you fight your charges and work to prove your innocence.
-The legal team at Berry Law will tirelessly fight to protect your future and defend your rights.
+In situations such as these, our sex crime attorneys can help you fight these charges and we’ll work diligently to prove your innocence.
+The legal team at Berry Law will tirelessly fight to protect your future and defend your legal rights.

 When is Consent a Viable Defense to a Sex Crime Charge?

-Of all the potential defenses for a sex offense, consent is one of the most common arguments lawyers use.
-Unlike many other options, a consent defense does not require you to disprove that sexual contact never happened.
+Of all the potential defenses for a sex offense, consent is one of the most common and successful arguments lawyers raise.
+Unlike many other options, arguing that the accuser actually consented to the activity does not require you to claim that sexual contact never happened.

-Instead, this defense relies on evidence that the encounter with the accuser occurred with his or her consent.
+Instead, this defense relies on evidence that the encounter with the accuser occurred with their consent.
 Ultimately, any consensual sexual act between two adults cannot result in a sex crime conviction.

-There are situations where a consent defense is not a valid argument.
-This defense is only an option if the accuser had the capacity to consent at the time of the encounter.
-For example, if the opposing party was too intoxicated to consent, you may not use this defense.
-The same is true for minors who are legally unable to consent to sexual activity.
+However, there are situations where a consent defense is not a valid argument.
+This defense is only an option if the accuser had the legal capacity to consent at the time of the encounter.
+For example, if the accusing party was too intoxicated to consent, this is not a viable defense.
+The same is true for minors who are considered legally unable to consent to sexual activity.

 Is Failing to Register as a Sex Offender Illegal?

 Even with a strong defense, it is not always possible to escape conviction.
-When the court convicts someone of a sex crime, he or she must register as a sex offender within three days of sentencing.
+When the court convicts someone of a sex crime, they must register as a sex offender within three days of sentencing.
 Failure to do so can result in additional criminal charges.